How to Improve Leg Circulation in Elderly Patients: 6 Tips Every Caregiver Should Know

 As you age, the receptors that monitor your blood pressure also become less sensitive, making it difficult to regulate your blood flow as closely.
 The walls of your capillaries thicken, and the arteries thicken and stiffen as well.
 Changes also occur in the blood itself: Total water volume in your body decreases, which in turn reduces the volume of the blood, and your red blood cells are replaced at a slower rate.

-Other factors may also impact circulation in elderly patients.
-Diabetes is a known cause of poor circulation, since it causes blood vessels to narrow and harden.
+Other factors may also impact venous circulation in elderly patients.
+Diabetes is a known cause of poor venous circulation, since it causes blood vessels to narrow and harden.
 Compromising lifestyle habits—such as smoking, a bad diet or lack of exercise—can also contribute to poor circulation no matter your age, and the effect is only magnified in elderly patients.
-Finally, health conditions or a family history of poor circulation may also contribute to sluggish blood flow.
+Finally, health conditions or a family history of poor venous circulation may also contribute to sluggish blood flow.

 How to Help Improve Circulation